2 Tools to Level Up Your Home Coffee Game - One Is Already in Your Hand

 Choose your beans and brew method.

-My morning roast today was La Belle Noir.
+My morning roast today was Camino.
 I chose to make it in my electric drip coffee pot.

 Weigh your beans and water.

 Today I went with the standard 1:16 ratio.
 I set my basket and filter on the scale, tared it to zero, then weighed 64 grams of grounds.
 Because I don't know what 16 times anything more than 2 is in my head, I used the calculator on my phone to multiply 64 x 16.
 1024 grams of water was the ideal weight to keep the ratio.
-I set a glass measuring cup on the scale, tared it again, and poured in my water.
+I set the glass carafe on the scale, tared it again, and poured in my water.

 I used bottled spring water.
 You can also use tap water, filtered water, or intentionally adjust the ph balance of the water you use.
 Each will have some effect on the final taste of the coffee.
 Experiment to see what you like best!